 The 1 Reason You Don’t Want a New Pickup Truck

-A new pickup truck offers the satisfaction of being the first owner, brings the latest safety gear and modern equipment, and you’ll have a factory warranty to cover any issues for several thousand miles.
-With all of these benefits, why would Consumer Reports tell you that you don’t want a new pickup truck?
+A new pickup truck offers the satisfaction of being the first owner, the latest tech and safety features, and a warranty covering problems for thousands of miles.
+With all those benefits, why would anyone say you don’t want a new pickup truck?
+Here’s the answer.

 What makes a new pickup truck undesirable?

-Consumer Reports only gives us one reason to turn away from a new truck.
-That reason is depreciation.
+Consumer Reports gives one significant reason to avoid purchasing a new truck: depreciation.

 Depreciation is the amount a vehicle decreases in value over time.
-The old joke is that most new vehicles lose half their value as soon as you drive them off the lot.
-This happens with pickup trucks, but it takes about three years.
+The old joke is that most new cars lose half their value as soon as you drive them off the lot.
+That happens with pickup trucks, but it takes about three years.

-Many consumers can find themselves “upside down,” which means owing more on the vehicle than it’s worth when they choose new vehicles.
-This makes it difficult to trade that vehicle in later if you want to select a new model.
+Many consumers can find themselves “upside down” — owing more on the vehicle than it’s worth if they purchased it new.
+That makes trading in the car for a new model challenging.

-How can a used truck be more desirable than a new model?
+How can a used model be more desirable than a new pickup truck?

-Typically, two schools of thought are present for used vs. new vehicles.
-Some think used vehicles are only taking on the problems of the previous owners, while others think the opposite.
+Typically, two schools of thought exist for used versus new vehicles.
+One thinks used cars are only taking on the previous owners’ problems.
+The other thinks the opposite.

-- The used market is three times the new market
+- The used market is three times larger than the new market.

-- Depreciation has already occurred for used pickups
+- Depreciation has already happened to used pickups.

-Driving a used truck brings four important benefits, which are:
+Furthermore, driving a used truck brings four considerable benefits:

-- Better Prices – Used trucks are typically priced lower than new pickup trucks
+- Better prices: Used models are typically priced lower than new pickup trucks.

-- More Features and Packages – The larger market offers a greater selection
+- More features and packages: The larger market offers a wider selection.

 What is a good used truck model?

-The best used truck models require defining your parameters.
-For example, if you’re searching for the best used trucks under $20,000, Kelley Blue Book suggests:
+The best pre-owned trucks require defining your parameters.
+For example, if you want the best for less than $20,000, Kelley Blue Book suggests these models: